An Authentic Curriculum

 Children with special educational needs are fully included in our authentic curriculum.
 We ensure that our teaching methods and inclusive and meet the needs of all children.

 Great Science Share: For a whole day, children were able to take part in science investigations that other year groups had set up.
 This allowed children to run the investigations and lots of collaboration, questions and discussions during the day.
-At the end of the day, parents and carers were invited to come and also take part in some of the science investigations.
+At the end of the day, families were invited to come and also take part in some of the science investigations.

 20220713-IMGP7950.jpg20220713-IMGP7911(2).jpg